sparklingrobots/nano2017/second_draft/meta/Plot.md

 # In a world where sound is everything, an amateur musician discovers a secret that threatens the world she loves, and finds herself forced to choose stability or risk change.

-# As the anniversary of the Great Mourning approaches, everything is chaos.
+# As the seven year harvest approaches, everything is chaos.
 Dark forces have taken a few Delver towns and now the Delvers are employing the most dangerous weapon they have (Lo) in a desperate gamble to stave off the darkness.
 But Lo doesn't get there in time so by the time the threat is stopped, most of the Delvers are dead.
 Lo and Fi have to bring back society in their own image.

 A lonely musician saves the world from an inflexible religious order and a historical evil all at once.
 (17)